Glen Ullin, North Dakota

 Glen Ullin is a city in Morton County, North Dakota, United States.
-It is part of the "Bismarck, ND Metropolitan Statistical Area" or "Bismarck-Mandan".
-The population was 732 at the 2020 census.
+The population was 732 as of the 2020 census, and was estimated at 708 in 2025.
+It is part of the "Bismarck metropolitan area" or "Bismarck–Mandan".

 History

 Glen Ullin was founded in 1883 along the transcontinental route of the Northern Pacific Railway.
 The name was created by Major Alvan E. Bovay, a Northern Pacific land agent at the time.
 Glen, the Scottish Gaelic word for "valley," was chosen because of the city's location within a valley, while Ullin was taken from the Thomas Campbell poem Lord Ullin's Daughter.
 Glen Ullin was originally built up chiefly by Germans from Russia.

 Geography

-According to the United States Census Bureau, the city has a total area of 1.07 sqmi, of which, 1.04 sqmi is land and 0.03 sqmi is water.
+According to the United States Census Bureau, the city has an area of 1.050 sqmi, of which 1.018 sqmi is land and 0.032 sqmi (3.05%) is water.

 Demographics

+According to realtor website Zillow, the average price of a home as of June 30, 2026, in Glen Ullin was $152,767.

+As of the 2024 American Community Survey, there were 350 estimated households in Glen Ullin with an average of 1.82 persons per household.
+The city has a median household income of $50,357.
+Approximately 8.5% of the city's population lives at or below the poverty line.
+Glen Ullin has an estimated 47.7% employment rate, with 10.9% of the population holding a bachelor's degree or higher and 89.8% holding a high school diploma.
+There were 430 housing units at an average density of 422.40 /sqmi.

+The top five reported languages (people were allowed to report up to two languages, thus the figures will generally add to more than 100%) were English (94.0%), Spanish (0.3%), Indo-European (3.4%), Asian and Pacific Islander (1.7%), and Other (0.6%).

+The median age in the city was 55.2 years.

+Glen Ullin, North Dakota – racial and ethnic composition Note: the US Census treats Hispanic/Latino as an ethnic category.
+This table excludes Latinos from the racial categories and assigns them to a separate category.
+Hispanics/Latinos may be of any race.